MyPureCloud/developer-center-blog/source/2021-04-16-cx-as-code/index.md

 # What is **CX as Code** built on
 One of the key lessons our own Genesys Cloud DevOps team has learned is that you should not try to build all of your DevOps tools from scratch.
 Instead, when feasible, leverage open source frameworks that encompass industry best practices.
 To this end the **CX as Code** tool is built on top of HashiCorp's Terraform [[1](https://www.terraform.io/)] tool.
 Terraform is a cloud provisioning tool that was originally designed to provide a common language and framework for cloud-based providers like AWS, Azure and Google Cloud.
 Terraform exposes provisioning functionality through plugins (called providers) that implement "how" individual cloud objects (called resources) are created, updated and deleted.

-The **CX as Code** team has built a Genesys Cloud provider and has registered it in the Terraform Provider's Registry [[2](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest)].
+The **CX as Code** team has built a Genesys Cloud provider and has registered it in the Terraform provider's registry [[2](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest)].
 All of the documentation for the Genesys Cloud provider along with all of the objects currently exposed as resources in the provider can be seen in the Genesys Cloud provider's documentation [[3](https://registry.terraform.io/providers/MyPureCloud/genesyscloud/latest/docs)].

 **Note: The Terraform registry for **CX as Code** lists all of the Genesys Cloud objects currently available as resources in  the Genesys Cloud Terraform provider.
 The CX as Code team is still building additional objects so please check back with the registry for additional updates.**